andreaniu/Midterm--Andrea-Michele-Serfine/README.md

    We identified three 'representative' areas for each cluster, and described their traits below:
 ![alt text](https://github.com/jhu-business-analytics/Midterm--Andrea-Michele-Serfine/blob/master/Annotation%202019-10-25%20152422.png "Cluster Analysis Results")

-   Since **Patterson Park, N & E** was characterized by the **lowest voter turnout and highest chronic absence rate**, (as well as high suspension/expulsion, and lowest US Govt. pass rate), it is a representative area for the Baltimore districts that require the most attention and support for education system reform to promote voter turnout.
-Districts that share similar characteristics to Patterson Park, N & E include Greenmount East, Cherry Hill, Oldtown/Middle East, and others.
+   Since **Patterson Park N & E** was characterized by the **lowest voter turnout and highest chronic absence rate**, (as well as high suspension/expulsion, and lowest US Govt. pass rate), it is a representative area for the Baltimore districts that require the most attention and support for education system reform to promote voter turnout.
+Districts that share similar characteristics to Patterson Park N & E include Greenmount East, Cherry Hill, Oldtown/Middle East, and others.
 These areas should be prioritized when allocating resources or funding to increase young voter turnout.

 # Future Suggestions

-We should focus on reducing rates of chronic absenteeism and dropouts to boost voter turnout, and also prioritize areas with high absences and low voter turnout similar to Patterson Park, N & E.
+We should focus on reducing rates of chronic absenteeism and dropouts to boost voter turnout, and also prioritize areas with high absences and low voter turnout similar to Patterson Park N & E.

 What steps can we take to achieve this?
 To Teachers and School Administrators: help kids stay in school!
 Actions that schools can take include: